chef/chef-web-docs/content/deprecations_exit_code.md

 ## Remediation

-If you have built automation that is dependent on the old behavior of Chef Infra Client, we strongly recommend updating it to support the extended set of exit codes.
-However, it is still possible to enable the old behavior.
+If you have built automation that's dependent on the old behavior of Chef Infra Client, we strongly recommend updating it to support the extended set of exit codes.
+However, it's still possible to enable the old behavior.
 Add the setting

 ```ruby